easykemistry

 USES

-1. It is used industrial manufacture of ammonia.
+1. It is used for manufacture of ammonia.

 2. Liquid nitrogen is used as a cooling agent.